Your gallbladder and your metabolism

 - Chew, chew, chew.
 Chewing your food well will also help break down foods before they hit your digestive tract.
-So slow down and take your time.
-Westchester University of Pennsylvania suggests chewing your food 30 to 50 times per mouthful.
+So slow down and take your time, try chewing your food 30 to 50 times per mouthful.
 It seems like a lot, but this is essential for those without a gallbladder.

 Apples and Asian Pears

 Avocados (Use a lot of lemon, lime, and cilantro to help break down the healthy fat)